 }

 The fields of this struct show that the Rust code we’ve parsed is a unit struct with the ident (identifier, meaning the name) of Pancakes.
-There are more fields on this struct for describing all sorts of Rust code; check the syn API docs for DeriveInput at https://docs.rs/syn/0.11.11/syn/struct.DeriveInput.html for more information.
+There are more fields on this struct for describing all sorts of Rust code; check the syn documentation for DeriveInput at https://docs.rs/syn/0.11.11/syn/struct.DeriveInput.html for more information.